-When we have animals living as part of our family, we treat them just like our family, almost like our own kids.
-After all, what are they but our furry children, dependent on us for guidance, food, protection and maintaining their comfortable environment.
+When we have animals in our home, we treat them just like our family, almost like our own kids.
+After all, what are they but our furry children, dependent on us for guidance, food, protection and maintaining their comfortable environment?

 We love them and get really attached to them, and it’s so important for us to keep them safe.
 But often we don’t know about potential dangers for our cats that exist within our own homes.
 In this article, I will list the common household things that could potentially harm your cat or get them into an accident.